 - onasemnogene abeparvovec-xioi (Zolgensma), which is approved to treat SMA in children under 2 years old

 These treatments are relatively new, so experts don’t yet know what the long-term effects of using these treatments may be.
-Studies suggest that they may significantly limit or slow the progression of SMA.
+So far, studies suggest that they may significantly limit or slow the progression of SMA.

 If your child’s doctor prescribes Spinraza, they will inject the medication into the fluid surrounding your child’s spinal cord.
 They will start by giving four doses of the medication over the first couple months of treatment.
 After that, they will administer one dose every 4 months.